Written by Constantine Colin

 The very first thing you’ll notice upon entering the hotel is the high-ceiling lobby.
 It is in fact so towering that just over the reception area, a huge cage-like mount hangs off from a rather ominous angle.

 You might definitely want to check out their Light Loft café not specifically for the coffee, but for the otherworldly-looking bulbs that resemble primitive marine life form defined by a luminescent halo.

 Photo via rasacavin

 Even the corridors leading to your cosy room have a personality of their own.
 A shadow play that indicates the number of your room, and dim lighting that creates intriguing shadows in perfect unison with the parallel lines on the walls.

-A 22-square-metre Superior Double Room starts at USD $34/night and apart from its elegant and seductive layout it comes with all the comfort amenities for a 3-star hotel.
+Their 22-square-metre Superior Double Room is elegant and comes with all the comfort amenities for a 3-star hotel.

 Since it’s a 15-minute walk from Ekkamai BTS station, the hotel provides a free one-way Tuk Tuk hourly.

 9. Blend in with the 3D artwork – Beat Hotel (From USD $43)